dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

     - CA will ask you to put a new TXT entry under your domain name with a specific value
   - HTTP validation:
     - CA will ask you to upload a file to a specific path which can be reached through your domain like domain/.wellknown/pki-validation/
-- Send the CSR file and present the neccessary extra documentation for EV/OV validation like utility bills, public records etc..
+- Send the CSR file and present the necessary extra documentation for EV/OV validation like utility bills, public records etc..
-- CA will isssue your new certificate and send it back to you
+- CA will issue your new certificate and send it back to you

 #### Example to create and decode CSR

-(Usefull onlline tool to decode CSRs) <https://ssltools.godaddy.com/views/csrDecoder>
+(Useful online tool to decode CSRs) <https://ssltools.godaddy.com/views/csrDecoder>

 - generate csr